kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

     WebUI.closeBrowser()

 How do you find the source code of TC1?
+I personally find the source of TC1 is too long and tedius.
+I don’t like TC1.

 ## Problem to solve

-I find the source of TC1 is too long and tedius.
-I don’t like TC1.

 In [the forum topic](https://forum.katalon.com/t/how-to-highlight-test-object-in-each-and-every-step/17408), the originl poster asked: